rdeioris/MathVM/README.md

 ```cpp
 static void MathVMRun(const FString& Code, const TMap<FString, double>& GlobalVariables, const TMap<FString, double>& Constants, const TArray<UMathVMResourceObject*>& Resources, const FMathVMEvaluatedWithResult& OnEvaluated, const int32 NumThreads = 1, const FString& ThreadIdLocalVariable = "i");
 ```
 This is the full-featured function supporting parallel execution (by specifying the number of threads).
-The ThreadIdLocalVariable specify the name of the local variable that will get the current ThreadId (so you can recognize each thread by that value)
+The ThreadIdLocalVariable specifies the name of the local variable that will get the current ThreadId (so you can recognize each thread by that value)

 ![image](https://github.com/rdeioris/MathVM/assets/2234592/efd6d300-863e-4f71-bad8-3570b98cbfe8)